radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 ![Log Viewer](Media/Image3.186.jpg)

-Figure 12: Log Viewer

 To download a log file, select it from the Log File drop-down list and click `Download`.
 The log file is downloaded to your web browser's default download location.

 To include a log's rollover files in the download, select the log from the Log File drop-down menu.
 Click the drop-down menu beside Download and select `Download from All with Rollovers`.
 A compressed file is downloaded to your web browser's default download location.

 ![download all](Media/download-all.jpg)

-Figure 13: Downloading a Log File and Its Rollover Files

 For complete details on logs and troubleshooting, please see the [RadiantOne Logging and Troubleshooting Guide](/documentation/logging-and-troubleshooting-guide/01-overview).

 # Administration and Configuration